daleonpz/Research-Project/chapter2.md

 \end{equation}

-The camera extrinsic parameters are given by the rotation matrix $\mathbf{R}$ and translation vector $\mathbf{t}$. which are used to project an image on the world frame to camera frame.
+The camera extrinsic parameters are given by the rotation matrix $\mathbf{R}$ and translation vector $\mathbf{t}$ which are used to project an image on the world frame to camera frame.
-There is also a scale transformation, but it's already given by $\alpha_{x}$ and $\alpha_{y}$.
+Moreover, the scale transformation is given by $\alpha_{x}$ and $\alpha_{y}$.

-Current cameras are equipped with lenses that produce some distortions on the images, however, the pinhole model is still a good approximation for our case since we are using a **PiCamera** which has minimal distortions.

-The camera calibration has been done with using `OpenCV`.
+The camera calibration is performed using `OpenCV`.
 This library implementation is based on the technique described by [@Zhang2000] and the matlab implementation done by [@Bouguet2010].
-The calibration technique in [@Zhang2000] requires the camera to observed a planar pattern, usually a chessboard pattern, at different orientations, the more the better the estimation of the intrinsic parameters.
+The calibration technique in [@Zhang2000] requires the camera to observe a planar pattern, usually a chessboard pattern, at different orientations, the more samples the better the estimation of the intrinsic parameters.
 The calibration algorithm minimize the reprojection error which is the distance between observed feature points on the planer pattern and the projected using the estimates parameters.

 For calibration we used a _ChArUco_ board instead of the classical chessboard because it generates a better estimation of the parameters [@opencv_library].